y10k/rims/README.md

   <dt>hostname</dt>
   <dd>This parameter describes a hostname of server.
 Default is the
   name displayed by hostname(1) command.</dd>

+  <dt>username</dt>
+  <dd>This parameter describes a name of mailbox user.
+This parameter
+  and the next password parameter are the pair.
+If there are two or many users, user_list parameter should be used instead of this parameter.
+At least one user is need to start a server.</dd>

+  <dt>password</dt>
+  <dd>This parameter describes a password of mailbox user.
+This
+  parameter and the previous username parameter are the pair.
+If there are two or many users, user_list parameter should be used instead of this parameter.
+At least one user is need to start a server.</dd>
 </dl>

 ## Mailbox Data